introspektr/instant-messaging-app/README.md

    npm run dev
    ```

    The server will run at http://localhost:8747 by default.
+The `dev` script uses nodemon to automatically restart the server when changes are detected.

 2. **Start the client** (in a new terminal):